AvolitesLtd/TitanManual/parse/readme.md

 - If the images are not showing in the outputted PDF, try updating the LaTex packages (as [descibed above](#pandoc-pdf-dependencies))

+- Unicode characters can cause issues and throw errors like `There is no ⇑ (U+21D1) in font...` - where possible avoid these characters but special rules can be added - [make an issue](https://github.com/Farrser/AvoDocs/issues) to request these

 ### Exit Codes

 Code | Meaning